zama-sarib/Healthcare-Prediction-System/README.md

 ```
 Create a MongoDB database = Healthcare and collection = healthcare
 ```
-Note: Please take care of case of MongoDB database and collection name
+Note: Please take care of cases in MongoDB database and collection name

 ### Step 6-: Export the environment variable